 1. No Preparation

 Too often individuals or organizations rush into negotiations without proper planning.
 While preparation is the driver of success in any negotiation.
-Taking a ‘prepared’ seat at the negotiation table gives power, confidence and creative solution thinking.
+Taking a ‘prepared’ seat at the power, confidence and creative solution thinking.

 Before you start any negotiation, make sure you understand your position, but also the position of your negotiation counterpart.
 The more rigorous you are in preparing a detailed, specific understanding of your negotiation counterpart and their perspective, the better your negotiated results will be.

 Learn more on how to understand your counterpart.